Up (film series): Neil

 Neil Hughes, from a Liverpool suburb, turned out to be perhaps the most unpredictable of the group.
 At seven he was a happy child, funny and full of life and hope, but by 7 Plus Seven, he was nervous and stressed.
 By 21, he was living in a squat in London, having dropped out of Aberdeen University after one term, and was finding work as he could on building sites.
-During the interview he was in an agitated state.
-At 28, he was still homeless, although now in Scotland; by 35, he was living in a council house in the Shetland Islands off the north coast of Scotland, writing and appearing in the local pantomime.
+During the interview, he was in an agitated state.
+At 28, he was still homeless, although now in Scotland; by 35, he was living in a council house in the Shetland Islands, writing and appearing in the local pantomime.
 By 42, he was living in Bruce's apartment in London and Bruce had become a source of emotional support.
 He was involved in local council politics, as a Liberal Democrat in the London Borough of Hackney, and had completed a Bachelor of Arts degree from the Open University.
 He was first elected to Wick ward on Hackney London Borough Council in 1996, and resigned his seat in 2000.

-By 49, he was a district councillor in the Eden district of Cumbria, in North West England.
+By 49, he was a district councillor in the Eden district of Cumbria.
 He was first elected for Shap on Eden District in 2003.
 He was a candidate for Eden Lakes on Cumbria County Council in 2005 and 2009, coming second to the Conservative candidate on both occasions.
 In 2013, following new division boundaries, Neil was elected to Eden Lakes, and did not stand again for Shap.
 He was re-elected to Eden Lakes in 2017.

 He stood as the Liberal Democrat candidate for Stockton North in the 2005 general election and for Carlisle in the 2010 general election, finishing third on both occasions.
 Neil stood for Penrith and the Border—which covers the same area he represents as a councillor—at the 2015 and 2017 general elections.
 In 2015, he came fourth, whilst in 2017, he came third.
 At the 2019 general election, Hughes contested the Labour–Conservative marginal seat of Workington in Cumbria.
 Finishing fourth, he increased the party's vote share, but lost his deposit.

 By 63, Neil has married; however, he and his wife have separated due to unspecified difficulties.
-He is a lay preacher, district councillor and also has a home in France.
+He is a lay Baptist preacher, district councillor and also has a home in France.